-Today’s homily is for 6th Sunday of Easter, May 9, 2021, and the readings can be found by clicking here.
-The video can be viewed by clicking here soon.
+Today’s homily is for Trinity Sunday, May 30, 2021, and the readings can be found by clicking here.
+The video can be viewed by clicking here.

 Today is Trinity Sunday.
 The Sunday after Pentecost that celebrates the inner life of God as Father, Son, and Holy Spirit.
 A few years back there was a book that circulated, largely in Protestant circles, called The Shack.
 It was creatively written and tried to help explain how God is three…but one.
 The value of the book for me was that the Mystery of the Holy Trinity was explained through relationship and experience.
 The Trinity has never been an easy thing to understand, of course.
 Christians gloss over it rather quickly as though it makes perfect sense.
 “Yes, we believe in one God–Yahweh, Jesus, and the Spirit.
 See, one God!
 Easy enough!” we say and on our way we go!

 But it really is quite complicated.
 So complicated, in fact, there were two great councils of the Church that would give us the precise language we need to explain our understanding of God.
 No sooner had the Edict of Tolerance been signed in 313 AD, did the Christian Community gather first in Nicaea in 325, and then again at the Council of Constantinople, in 381, to agree on the language Christians would use to explain the mystery of the inner life of God.
 We know it simply as “The Creed,” our statement of faith.
 We say variations of it at baptisms, at confirmation, before we pray the rosary, and we say it each Sunday right after the homily.
 It is the faith that we, and countless generations before us, believed.
 We’ve heard it so many times that we may have forgotten just what a shocking thing this must have been for those followers of Jesus in the first century.